35 Similes for Slow – As Slow as a Snail

 Meaning: This simile is used to describe something that is slowly disappearing or fading away, just like how a candle melts over time.

-• The minutes ticked by as slow as a melting candle, and I couldn’t wait for the day to end.”
+• The minutes ticked by as slowly as a melting candle, and I couldn’t wait for the day to end.”

-• The excitement from the event faded as slow as a melting candle, leaving behind only memories.”
+• The excitement from the event faded as slowly as a melting candle, leaving behind only memories.”

 Other Ways to Say: